e-c-k-e-r/vall-e/docs/models_v2.md

 * live playback through autoregressive inferencing, as all codebooks are predicted for each step
 	* could also be "mocked" by doing NAR-len demasking in chunks
 * inherent audio upscaling, as the model is trained on a 44KHz codec
+* some other features I can't recall

 However, I'm not sure if the additional complexity justifies it.
 * the current hurdle is that speaker similarity is ***dismal***
+* parallel inferencing on all codebooks might have enough of a performance hit that sequentially inferencing the codebooks might be preferable